What I learned from running my professional photography business

 Get a contract template for your photography business

 This one took me a while to get.
-I didn’t really think of it, and everything was always in good faith of both parties.
+I didn’t think of it, and everything was always in good faith on both parties.
 Now, I never needed it, but I did get one.
 It’s one of those things that are a bit annoying, but they make sure that you are fine, just in case.

 Aim wide but start niching down step by step from the start

 You get it; I fell down the corporate tunnel.
 And the funny thing is, I love it!
 I don’t think travel photography would’ve been my niche.
 I love doing it, but not full-time.
-Corporate photography is definitely my niche!
+Corporate photography is my niche!

-Use templates for your workflow
+Use templates for your workflow.

 So, that’s about all I learned from having my own business in photography.
 I will keep learning more, and I will remember to add them to this blog!

-13 thoughts on “What I learned from running my professional photography business
+15 thoughts on “What I learned from running my professional photography business

 Leave a Reply